FortiGate

 3. The member is periodically measured, and measures are received from the Hub.

-4. The Hub read measures received.
+4. The Hub reads the measures received.

 5. The Hub updates the priorities of associated routes.

-The first, second, and fifth activities are performed by the daemon of the Hub called lnkmtd, the third from the Spokes and the fourth from another Hub's daemon called: lnkmt_passive.
+The first, second, and fifth activities are performed by the daemon of the Hub called lnkmtd, the third from the Spokes, and the fourth from another Hub's daemon called lnkmt_passive.

-diag sys sdwan health-check remote REMOTE_SLA_T1
+diagnose sys sdwan health-check remote REMOTE_SLA_T1

 Remote Health Check: REMOTE_SLA_T1(3)